Hi dearies! I hope you’re doing fine!

 A: I do, but I’m very strict at accepting friendship requests.
 I only accept people I know or could work with.
 My public page is quite enough for the updates, and I read private messages both there and here if you need it.
 Also, on my private profile I’m an insufferable troll and I tend to post a bunch of insensitive stuff about, basically, anything, which is bound to offend you at some point.
 So it’s not worth the trouble anyway.

-A: No, I'm not a metalhead/goth/insertsubculturehere.
-Yes, I do like a lot of things which include metal, gothic culture, pop culture, "mainstream" music and art and so on.
-I've long since outgrown such labels, I don't feel I should choose between diverse things to fit into a particular stereotype, I don't think taking a subculture and mixing it with other things makes me a traitor or a poser, because that's ridicule.
-I consider myself a reasonably eclectic artist (and person) with, of course, a gothic background (yeah, I chose my nickname at seventeen).
+A: No, I’m not a metalhead, goth, or part of any other subculture for that matter.
+Not anymore.
+And yes, I do like a lot of things which include metal, gothic culture, pop culture, “mainstream” music and art and so on.
+I’ve long since outgrown such labels and none of them represent me anymore: I don’t feel I should choose between diverse things to fit into a particular stereotype, nor do I think taking a subculture and mixing it with other things makes me a traitor or a poser.
+I consider myself a reasonably eclectic artist (and person) with, of course, a gothic background.
+And I chose my nickname at seventeen, which is why it’s like that.

 Q: Will you date me?